 - Leadership skills – To effectively delegate roles and responsibilities and coach the team to remain on time.

 - Technical skills – To understand contracts, technical drawing and the process itself.

 - Time-management skills – To ensure a critical component of the project is achieved.
 You must be able to keep individual phases of a project on track to keep the total project on track.

 - Writing skills – To draft budgets, proposals and plans and ensure clients and other stakeholders can clearly understand your project updates.

 Construction project management must be very structured to be successful, given the high amount of people and stages involved.
 Professional and personable leaders will thrive in construction management, a field projected to offer many opportunities in the next several years.
-Professionals looking to enter or advance in this field should consider earning a degree or certificate in project management to hone their skills and gain new knowledge.
+Professionals looking to enter or advance in this field should consider earning a degree in project management to hone their skills and gain new knowledge.